curl/everything-curl/http-redirects.md

 ## HTML redirects

-If the above wasn't enough, the web world also provides a method to redirect browsers by plain HTML.
+If the above was not enough, the web world also provides a method to redirect browsers by plain HTML.
 See the example `<meta>` tag below.
 This is somewhat complicated with curl since curl never parses HTML and thus has no knowledge of these kinds of redirects.